dav1248/irradiance_monitoring/README.md

 ![Schema](/images/schema_irr.png)

 The system uses the two 4W PV modules as the source of measurement (thus allowing for redundancy in case of data incoherence on one of the modules).
+It measures the current created by the module and going through the 1 Ohm resistor.
+This current is very close to the short-circuit current and hence if we know the short circuit current at STC (1000W/m2, 25°C), we can deduce the irradiance at any time since Isc is proportional to the irradiance present at the module surface.

 1. Each module is wired in parallel with a 1 Ohm, 5W resistor.
 The positive side of the module is connected to A0, and the negative side  to A1 for the first module, and (A2, A3) for the second one respectively.
 2. The negative side of each module is also wired to the uC GND, to get a common ground and avoid floating voltage.